E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Methodology

 We adopt pruning procedures to eliminate potential noisy edges.
-Inspired by LLM self-evaluation \citep{ren2023SelfEvaluationImprovesSelective}, we design prompts to let LLMs decide whether an edge $e$ is reasonable.
-The templates of prompts can be found in Appendix \ref{Edge_Filtering_Prompt}.
+Inspired by LLM uncertainty evaluation \citep{ren2023SelfEvaluationImprovesSelective}, we design prompts that instruct LLMs to decide whether an edge $e$ is reasonable.
+The prompt templates are available in Appendix \ref{Edge_Filtering_Prompt}.
 Denote $s(e)$ as the prompt for $e$.
-We compute the confidence score of the edge by:
+We compute the confidence score of the edge via the contrastive probability score:

-where $p(``YES"|s(e))$ is the probability of generating a ``YES'' token given the prompt $s(e)$ and $p(``NO"|s(e))$ is the probability of generating a ``NO'' token given the prompt $s(e)$ of LLM models.
-The subtraction serves as a calibration over the raw "YES" probability, thereby increasing the robustness of the confidence score.
-Then, we only keep the edge that is above a pre-defined threshold, and we use different thresholds for different types of edges.
+where $p(``YES"|s(e))$ is the probability of generating a ``YES'' token given the prompt $s(e)$ and $p(``NO"|s(e))$ is the probability of generating a ``NO'' token given the prompt $s(e)$.
+The subtraction serves as a calibration over the raw "YES" probability, thereby increasing the robustness of the contrastive probability score.
+Then, we keep only edges above a predefined threshold and use different thresholds for different edge types.
+Moreover, we also set the upper bound for the maximum number of factors that a query/product can connect with respect to each subset $\sS\in\sT$.

-We also regularize the maximum number of edges between each subset $\sS\in\sT$ of factors (defined in \S~\ref{sec:node_clustering}) and the same query or product.
-Specifically, for each query and $\sS\in\sT$, we rank the edges between them by the confidence score and only keep at most the top-$k$.
-We do similar filtering for the edges between products and the reasoning factor nodes.

 The filtering procedure further reduces the size of the reasoning factor graph while improving its quality.
-After the filtering procedure, we obtain the clean and concise $\mathcal{G}$, which contains commonsense reasoning knowledge summarized from the historical interaction set $\sD$ by an LLM.
+After filtering, we obtain the clean, concise reasoning factor graph $\mathcal{G}$, which captures commonsense reasoning knowledge derived from historical interactions $\sD$ by LLMs.